eriqande/con-gen-csu/README.md

 ## Tuesday, March 26.
 2024  Handling VCF Files, etc.

 ### Read
-  - Read [this](https://eriqande.github.io/eca-bioinf-handbook/handle-vcf.html) from the handbook.
-I am going to port that to quarto, so some things will change over the weekend.
+  - Read [the chapter on bcftools](https://eriqande.github.io/con-gen-csu/nmfs-bioinf/handling-vcf-files.html).
+You can also run through the examples if you would like.
+We will be going over this and discussing it in class.